diy/intercom.js/README.md

 ![intercom.js](https://raw.github.com/diy/intercom.js/master/logo.png)
 ### Cross-Window Message Broadcast Interface

-Intercom is a client-side library that broadcasts messages to all of a user's open windows / tabs (open to your site, of course).
+Intercom is a client-side library that allows one window to broadcast messages to all other open windows / tabs (open to your site, of course).
 A [socket.io binding](#using-with-socketio) is built in—which allows a single socket connection to painlessly propagate messages to all windows.
 Useful for chat services, notifications, and more.

 The service is built on top of the [HTML5 localStorage API](http://www.w3.org/TR/webstorage/#the-localstorage-attribute).